Pittsfield, New Hampshire: Artistic tributes

 In 1934, the American composer Alan Hovhaness (1911–2000), who spent time with his maternal family members (specifically the family of the Reverend Walter Scott, his grandfather) in Pittsfield during his youth, wrote a fantasy for cello and piano entitled Legend of the Sunkook [sic] Valley (Op.
 1, no. 4).

 Education

 There are two public schools in the town.
 Pittsfield Elementary School serves students in pre-school to 5th grade, and Pittsfield Middle High School serves grades 6–12.

+As of the 2016-2017 school year, Pittsfield Middle High School had a four-year graduation rate of 71%, which is lower than the New Hampshire average of 89%.

-Current members of the Pittsfield School Board, which governs the district, include Adam Gauthier (chair), Sandra Adams (vice chair), Molly Goggin, and Sarah Marston Duval.
+Current members of the Pittsfield School Board, which governs the district, include Sandra Adams as Chairperson, Molly Goggin as Vice Chairperson, and Adam Gauthier, Timothy Robinson, and Eric Nillson as members.